pmontecchiarini/bitconvert/README.md

 ## Getting Started

-This is a basic app created with Dart and Flutter with the purpose of showcaseing some of the framework's possibilities. the app is tested in web and android devices.
+This is a basic app created with Dart and Flutter with the purpose of showcaseing some of the framework's possibilities.
 It uses the coinAPi API to fetch information.